 A comfort cruiser e-bike

-An e-Bike that demonstrates the benefits of a step-through frame, and is particularly recommended for riders with back pain, is the “comfort cruiser” (sample model link).
+An e-bike that demonstrates the benefits of a step-through frame, and is particularly recommended for riders with back pain, is the “comfort cruiser” (sample model link).

-These e-Bikes have a considerably lower seat from its handlebars, cushioned seating, a comfortable upright position, and relaxed handlebars.
+These e-bikes have a considerably lower seat from its handlebars, cushioned seating, a comfortable upright position, and relaxed handlebars.

 An electric tricycle

-For those struggling with more severe pain, consider riding an electric tricycle (which a three-wheeler as opposed to two) if you are worried about your balance and need more assistance when riding.
+For those struggling with more severe pain, consider riding an electric tricycle (which is a three-wheeler as opposed to two) if you are worried about your balance and need more assistance when riding.
 Here is a sample model to take a look at (Amazon link).

-Recumbent e-Bikes are the other aforementioned option worth looking into: the recumbent position means that you are in a reclining (leaned back) stance, which for some can be more comfortable than sitting upright or leaning forward and ensures that you are taking the pressure off your lower and upper back.
+Recumbent e-bikes are the other aforementioned option worth looking into: the recumbent position means that you are in a reclining (leaned back) stance, which for some can be more comfortable than sitting upright or leaning forward and ensures that you are taking the pressure off your lower and upper back.

-On a recumbent e-Bike, your weight is more evenly distributed, meaning less pressure and stress on your lower back, hands, and feet.
+On a recumbent e-bike, your weight is more evenly distributed, meaning less pressure and stress on your lower back, hands, and feet.